brettwooldridge/HikariJSON/README.md

 HikariJSON
 ==========

-High-performance JSON parser.
+A High-performance JSON parser.

-Oh yeah, it's coming.
-The fastest Java JSON libraries on the planet laid to waste.
+HikariJSON is targeted exclusively at Java 8.
+If you need legacy support, there are several decent libraries available.